07 Nov 2019 Best Web Design Practices | Dos and Don’ts

 Help your visitors find what you need to sell to them/or need them to know in the most few clicks!
 Attention span in this age is extremely divided and limited.
 If their phone suddenly dings while they are still looking for Teenage Girls Leggings in Women’s Clothes you can call that a lost lead.

 Use clean fonts and mix them sparingly.
 Google Fonts has suggestions on fonts that go well together.
-DO NOT GO OVERKILL; otherwise, you kill your pagespeed which = impatient visitors = no leads = no business = no money = living in a bad neighborhood = your kids not going to good schools where they can learn the best web design practices.
+DO NOT GO OVERKILL; otherwise, you slow down your website.
 Use fonts intelligently – browse around and see what excelling websites have used; 1-3 fonts used between titles, subheading, and body text will work.

 Please (for the love of depth of field and in the name of bokeh) do not use those old stock photos, especially that lady in a suit with an earpiece, famously used on support and contact pages… smh.
 Get an Adobe Stock subscription, and look for well shot, ‘unposed’ images related to your industry.
 Once you get a few going, maintain a harmonious contrast throughout the website.